thaliaarchi/regexp-museum/greps/decus.md

           - Expand tabs to spaces with 8-space tab stops.
           - Align variable, parameter, and comment groups in columns.
           - Remove `#include <ctypes.h>`.
+          - Replace empty strings in documentation with `\n`.
           - Remove the commented VMS defines.
           - Move `cclass` and `pmatch` forward declarations to the top.
           - Specify implicit parameter types (in K&R style).